Safety Construction Orientation Training®

-The Safety Construction Orientation Training (SCOT) program is an interactive, online-training course composed of 13 modules, each focused on a different fundamental aspect of worksite safety.
-SCOT is convenient, easy-to-use, easy-to-understand, and is interactive and accessible as the program is available on the web.
-A user can purchase and take the program via this website.
+The Safety Construction Orientation Training (SCOT®) program is an interactive, online training course composed of 13 modules, each focused on a different fundamental aspect of worksite safety.
+SCOT is convenient, easy-to-use and accessible as the program is available on the web.
 The program begins with an introductory module that describes the content, purpose and important practical information necessary to help participants navigate through the training experience.

 The program provides the basics in construction safety and requires 100% mastery of 13 modules which take approximately three to five hours to complete.
 The 13 modules and their descriptions are as follows:

-Emergency Response – Prevention of incidents is always the best plan in preventing injury; however, when precautions fail, it is necessary to know your emergency response plan.
-Here, key emergency response plan elements, how to access first aid on the worksite, and basic fire fighting techniques are explained.
+13. Emergency Response – Prevention of incidents is always the best plan in preventing injury; however, when precautions fail, it is necessary to know your emergency response plan.
+Here, key emergency response plan elements, how to access first aid on the worksite, and basic firefighting techniques are explained.

 Recertification is required every five years.

 Cost: $50 plus GST

 Duration: The time needed to complete each online course varies for each individual.
 You may stop the course at any time and access your activity at a later date.

 *SCOT® is a registered trademark of Saskatchewan Construction Safety Association Inc.